 Why is burn-in not such a significant risk anymore?

 Eventually, CRTs were at a smaller risk for burn-in than older models due to advances in the coating technology used to protect the screen from the phosphor burn.
-Additionally, the colors used on CRT monitors today are typically less harsh and bright than the stark monotones used in the past, so the risk for burn-in greatly decreases.
+Additionally, the colors used on more modern CRT monitors were typically less harsh and bright than the stark monotones used in the past, so the risk for burn-in significantly decreased.

-Despite this, it is going to be rare for you to find a CRT monitor for sale in a computer shop anymore.
+Despite this, it is going to be rare for you to find a CRT monitor for sale in a computer shop at this time.
 They do still exist, but you might have to make a special order to get a hold of a new one.
 So, burn-in is not a significant risk because all current PC monitors use LCD screens.

 What is the deal with LCD screens?

 LCD screens do not use phosphor to project their image, so there is no risk of something getting burned onto the screen.
 However, leaving an LCD monitor powered on for long periods of time can wear out the fluorescent backlight, which can cause an LCD screen to become dimmer over time.
 Note that it is possible for an LCD screen to suffer from something called image persistence, in which an image temporarily gets stuck on an LCD screen.
 However, one way to correct this is by just turning off the LCD monitor for a day or so to allow it to rest, or setting your background images to rotate routinely.
 Ideally, you are already powering down your LCD monitor every night, and this should not become an issue.